NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 ===========

-After the WRF simulation has finished, you can run the METplus verification to compare the simulated results to the actual weather observations during the hurricane.
+After the WRF simulation has finished, you can run the METplus verification to compare the simulated results to the actual weather observations during the hurricane and generate plots of the simulation.
-The verification takes about five minutes to complete.
+This process takes about nine minutes to complete.
 We use command line options to tell the METplus container several things, including where the observed data is located, where the METplus configuration can be found,